haroldmeerwaldt/haroldmeerwaldt.github.io/index.md

 ---
 Welcome to my website.

-You can browse through it using the menubar on the left.
+You can browse through it using the menubar.

 I have an interest in data science (in the form of physics, technology, or otherwise), algorithms, artificial intelligence, and sustainability.